tyson-hu/Food-Scanner-App/docs/getting-started/first-run.md

 - ✅ **Added food to log**
 - ✅ **Viewed daily totals**

-You're ready to start developing with the Food Scanner app!
+You're ready to start developing with the Calry app!
 The system is working correctly and you can begin exploring the codebase and adding new features.